 There is another argument demonstrating that both content marketing and SEO are not much different from each other.
 Interactive features, testimonials, social networks – in both formats, you should have them.
 In the case of content marketing, expert status directly implies an interactive connection with visitors, positive testimonials, and reposts from a great expert, and in the case of SEO, interactive communication and quick response comments and questions give certain advantages in the promotion.

-And the signals themselves from social media are not less useful.
+And the signals themselves from social media are no less useful.
 But should there be a difference?
 There should be, and it is palpable.
 The difference is not only in emphasis but also in the quality of information content.
-If you have the content strategy, high requirements are presented for information content, such as with reviews and ratings.
-All of this should be written specifically for the visitor, using classic promotion, as there are fewer claims to the quality.
+High requirements are presented for information content, such as reviews and ratings if you have the content strategy.
+All of this should be written specifically for the visitor, using a classic promotion, as there are fewer claims to the quality.

 Does Quality Matter?